nathanMcL/nathanMcL.github.io/WebHttpHttps.md

 #### Front-End Web-https container

-(01/14/2026) After the containers are all spun-up and the servers are live the `front-end` can be viewed.
+(01/14/2026) After the containers are all spun-up and the servers are live, the `front-end` can be viewed.
 For this `Web-https` container I want to create a base-line for a *secured* front-facing web-app.
 I incorperated my other used `CSP` instructions.
 An actual static webpage can be viewed via terminal link.
 From this base line I can then create addtional variations if needed.

 The Lab `HTTPS` `CSP` baseline goals:
     - Allow only same-origin resources